Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 • Support for NDI IP-based workflows.

-The encoding software addseda Stock Media Library, Advanced Audio Mixing, QR Code Generator Source, and more.
+The encoding software adds to Stock Media Library, Advanced Audio Mixing, QR Code Generator Source, and more.

 Updates and new versions are generally available as a free or paid upgrade, depending on the version you originally purchased.